Trump calls tax avoidance 'smart,' most Americans call it 'unpatriotic': Poll

 Some 67 percent of Americans said it is "selfish" for a presidential candidate to pay no taxes, while 61 percent said it is "unpatriotic," according to the poll, which allowed respondents to pick more than one adjective to describe paying no taxes.

-At the same time, the results showed grudging respect for a candidate who can figure out how to reduce their tax bill.
+At the same time, the results showed some respect for a candidate who can figure out how to reduce their tax bill.
 Some 46 percent of Americans, including 35 percent of Democrats and 62 percent of Republicans, thought a presidential candidate who pays no taxes is "smart."

 Trump's taxes have become a big campaign issue after the New York Times released a portion of his 1995 tax returns last week and estimated that Trump likely paid no taxes for a number of years.
 The celebrity real estate developer, who is the first presidential candidate in decades to refuse to release his full tax returns, didn't deny the report.
 He later said that he had "brilliantly used" U.S. tax rules to his advantage.